The neutron star inner crust: an empirical essay: Introduction

 \section{Introduction}

 The physics of neutron stars is an old subject.
-It can be traced back from the work of the Soviet physicist Lev Landau~\cite{Landau} in early 30s, through the pioneering work of Oppenheimer and Volkoff about massive neutron cores in fully relativistic formalism in 1939~\cite{TOV}.
-The discovery of radio pulsars by Jocelyn Bell and Antony Hewish~\cite{Bell} in 1967 made clear that the nuclear forces became repulsive at low distances due to the pulsar masses.
+It can be traced back from the work of the Soviet physicist Landau~\cite{Landau} in early 1930s, through the pioneering work of Oppenheimer and Volkoff about massive neutron cores in fully relativistic formalism in 1939~\cite{TOV}.
+The discovery of radio pulsars by Bell and Hewish~\cite{Bell} in 1967 made clear that the nuclear forces became repulsive at low distances due to the pulsar masses.
 Nowadays we believe that the EoS of nuclear matter is very stiff at high densities to explain the recent discovery of the hyper massive MSP J0740+6620, whose mass range lies at $2.14^{+0.10}_{-0.09}~M_{\odot}$ with 68$\%$ credibility interval and $2.14^{+0.20}_{-0.18}~M_{\odot}$ with 95$\%$ credibility interval~\cite{Cromartie}, as well the PSR J0348+0432 whose mass lies between $2.01 \pm 0.04~M_{\odot}$~\cite{Antoniadis}.

 On the other hand, quantitative results about neutron stars radii only significantly evolve in the last decade.
 The radius of canonical 1.4$M_\odot$ in the past was estimated around 17 km~\cite{17km}.
-Up today even more conservative results points that the radius of canonical stars cannot surpass 14 km~\cite{Hebeler,malik,Riley,Miller,Fatto}.
-More radical studies points to a maximum radius close to 13 km~\cite{PRL121,Lattimer2013,Lattimer2014}, and a very recent study constraint the maximum radius to only 11.9 km~\cite{Capano2020}.
+Until today even more conservative results have pointed out that the radius of canonical stars cannot surpass 14 km~\cite{Hebeler,malik,Riley,Miller,Fatto}.
+More radical studies point to a maximum radius close to 13 km~\cite{PRL121,Lattimer2013,Lattimer2014}, and a very recent study constrains the maximum radius to only 11.9 km~\cite{Capano2020}.

 We can divide the neutron star in four distinct parts: the outer crust, the inner crust, the outer core and the inner core.
-It is well accepted that the symmetry energy slope at the saturation density - which correspond to the outer core region - is the main responsible to control the neutron stars radii.
+It is well accepted that the symmetry energy slope at the saturation density - which corresponds to the outer core region - is the main responsible for controlling the neutron stars radii.
 Although some studies suggest that this cannot be the whole history~\cite{Lopes2014,Lopes2018}, it is undeniable that the symmetry energy slope plays more than a significant role~\cite{Lattimer2014,Rafa,Gandolfi,Alam,Tsang,Micaela2017}.